 We first visited the Japanese Garden in Washington Park.
-The modern architecture of the ticket and administrative buildings immediately stood out.
-Although not traditional Japanese design, it blended with the park design well, creating an aesthetic that I loved.
-It was refreshing to see a new take on architecture in Japanese gardens.
+The architecture of the ticket and administrative buildings immediately stood out.
+Although not traditional Japanese design, it blended with the park design well, creating an aesthetic that I thought worked really well.

-From the outside, the garden is deceptively small.
-In the middle, there is a large Koi pond with at least a hundred Koi.
+From the outside, the garden looks deceptively small.
+In the middle, there is a large Koi pond with at least a hundred fish.
 As we were watching them calmly swim up and down the pond, a staff member came up and hit the dock with a stick.
 All the Koi suddenly swam towards her as she started to throw food into the pond.
-Watching the Koi fight for food was a stark contrast to the tranquil state I saw them in just moments before.
+Watching the Koi fight for food was a stark contrast to the tranquil state we had seen them in just moments before.

-After, we drove into downtown where we visited Voodoo donuts.
+After that, we drove into downtown and stopped at Voodoo donuts.
 It was a thirty-minute wait to get in, with the line stretching almost the entire block.
-However, only a few feet from the door did we know it was worth the wait — the smell of the donuts wafted out and made our mouths salivate.
-The donuts were crazily decorated with unique flavors, but that was definitely reflected in the price.
+However, just a few feet from the door, we could smell the delicious donuts and knew it was worth the wait.
+They were creatively decorated with unique flavors, but that was reflected in the price.
 Oh well, it was for an experience.
-It was fun to see the creativity that transformed a simple dessert into something so unique.
+It was fun to see the creativity that transformed a staple dessert into something so unique.

 Only a block away was Stumptown Coffee Roasters.
-The aesthetic was beautiful — with no crowd our attention was on the drinks that were being made.
-They had amazing and caring baristas who helped us choose which beans to buy.
+The aesthetic was beautiful, and with no crowd, we could focus on the drinks being made.
+The baristas were amazingly helpful, talking us through which beans to buy.
 Not to mention, the coffee was great.